CSDDD: Impact on Corporate Responsibility and Compliance

 Enhanced Requirements for ESG Due Diligence and Carbon Reduction

 Companies subject to the directive must implement ESG due diligence in their supply chain.
-This includes actively identifying adverse impacts on human rights and the environment, taking remedial actions, and implementing measures to prevent future adverse impacts.
-These obligations extend to both the company’s operations and its value chains.
-Furthermore, companies are required to develop a plan to align their carbon trajectory to the Paris Agreement, which aims to limit global warming to +1.5°C.
+This includes identifying adverse impacts on human rights and the environment, taking remedial actions, and preventing future impacts.
+These obligations cover the company’s operations and its value chains.
+Furthermore, companies must develop a plan to align their carbon trajectory to the Paris Agreement, aiming to limit global warming to +1.5°C.

 The original proposal by the Commission required companies to conduct due diligence not only in their own operations but also throughout their supply chains, both upstream (suppliers) and downstream (customers).
 However, the provisional agreement has narrowed this scope to focus specifically on certain parts of the value chain, referred to as the “chain of activities.”
 This definition has been further refined by excluding: